Historic Rail to Trail though Idaho and Montana

 Room and Board

 Housing is available for those who qualify.
 This shared dorm-style conversion does have a full kitchen, Wifi, Cable TV, and washer and dryer on the property.
 Rooms are shared with shared bathrooms.
 Day rates and Monthly rates are available.
-Housing is on the Idaho side in Mullan, ID.
+Housing is on the Idaho side in Mullan, ID or Osburn, ID.

 Employees enjoy unlimited access to the bike trail, shuttles, downhill mountain biking, and scenic chairlift rides.
 Discount on food and beverages at the main base area and employee lunches on select days each month.